Links on Android Authority may earn us a commission. Learn more.

 Check this out: Android problems and how to fix them

-If none of those solutions work, you can always perform a restart or a soft reset (hold down the power button for 30 seconds), which won’t delete all your data.
-If you have exhausted all troubleshooting and need to factory reset Android, then keep reading.
+If none of those solutions work, you can always try a restart or a soft reset (hold down the power button for 30 seconds), which won’t delete all your data.
+If you have exhausted all troubleshooting and need to reset Android, keep reading.

 Factory reset Android using the Settings

-- Make sure de device is plugged in or has enough battery to go through the reset process.
+- Ensure the device is plugged in or has enough battery to go through the reset process.

 - Open the Settings app.